 Here’s how to get a tree

-We’ll need your name, address, phone number, and e-mail address if you have one.
+We’ll need your name, address, phone number, and e-mail address.
 We will send you a packet of information, which includes the City’s Street Tree Agreement.

 By signing and returning this agreement, you accept legal responsibility for the tree (usually covered by homeowner’s insurance).